GEO2140 – Solid Earth Geophysics

 Changes in the course due to coronavirus

-The subject presents the fundamental geophysical methods that are used to investigate the Earth’s inner structure, and an introduction to understanding global tectonic processes.
-Methods applied in environmental geology, mining and petroleum, and seismolgy, are covered.
+The course presents the fundamental geophysical methods that are used to investigate the Earth’s inner structure and an introduction to understanding global tectonic processes.
+Methods applied in environmental geology, mining and petroleum, and seismology, are covered.

 - understand how earthquakes are generated and their distribution on the Earth, and how they are related to global tectonic processes

 - be able to explain local and regional methods for collecting seismic data from active seismic sources

 - know how gravity and magnetic data are collected, and a little about how they are used

 - know about methods employed in borehole logging and measurements from the surface, covering electrical, electromagnetic and radiometric techniques